overte-org/overte-docs-sphinx/docs/source/create/applications.rst

 Tablet Apps
 ###########

 THIS GUIDE IS OUT OF DATE.
 THE CODE MAY NOT WORK EXACTLY AS OUTLINED, USE FOR REFERENCE ONLY UNTIL UPDATED.
-SEE `API DOCS<https://apidocs.vircadia.dev/>` FOR MORE.
+SEE `API DOCS<https://apidocs.overte.org/>` FOR MORE.

-Tablet apps (or simply "apps") in Vircadia are customizable programs that expose functionality in an easy-to-use user interface.
-Apps let you take complex code from our `JavaScript API <https://apidocs.vircadia.dev>`_ and simplify it into a window with controls for others to use.
+Tablet apps (or simply "apps") in Overte are customizable programs that expose functionality in an easy-to-use user interface.
+Apps let you take complex code from our `JavaScript API <https://apidocs.overte.org>`_ and simplify it into a window with controls for others to use.

 .. note::